idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

 .. important:: Implicit Arguments and Scope

-    Within the type signature the typechecker will treat all variables that start with an lowercase letter as an implicit variable.
+    Within the type signature the typechecker will treat all variables that start with an lowercase letter **and** are not applied to something else as an implicit variable.
 To get the above code example to compile you will need to provide a qualified name for ``testVec``.
 In the example above, we have assumed that the code lives within the ``Main`` module.

 If the same implicit arguments are being used a lot, it can make a